-13. In the conclusion part of the speech, how did Bill Gates encourage and motivate his audience to keep their drive to succeed?

-- A. Treat others with respect and a humble heart. - B. Continue improving one's self by helping others. - C. Keep the determination to reach ones goal no matter hard it is. - D. Enhance and continue develop not only skills but one's character. - 14.
-In writing a persuasive text about conflict resolution, what is the least likely to be highlighted in the text? - A. what is the problem and how can it be resolved - B. how did people in the past who experienced the same problem resolved it - C. who are adversely affected by the problem and how can they be helped - D. where is the problem taking place and what activities do people do in this place - 15.
+- 14. In the conclusion part of the speech, how did Bill Gates encourage and motivate his audience to keep their drive to succeed? - A. Treat others with respect and a humble heart. - B. Continue improving one's self by helping others. - C. Keep the determination to reach ones goal no matter hard it is. - D. Enhance and continue develop not only skills but one's character. - 15.
+In writing a persuasive text about conflict resolution, what is the least likely to be highlighted in the text? - A. what is the problem and how can it be resolved - B. how did people in the past who experienced the same problem resolved it - C. who are adversely affected by the problem and how can they be helped - D. where is the problem taking place and what activities do people do in this place - 16.
 In literature, one can learn effective strategies in expressing and resolving conflicts encountered by an individual.
-How can this best be done? - A. gauging the literary text by examining how the characters attempt to resolve the issues - B. identifying the theme and the author's purpose in writing the literature - C. preparing graphic organizers to identify the elements of literature - D. focusing on the characters' behaviors, moods, attitudes, and values - 16.
-In developing a persuasive composition, which of the following can be most helpful to the writer who aims to produce a well-written composition? - A. the references to guide in the discussion of the topic - B. the purpose of the composition - C. the writing process - D. the target audience - 17.
-If you were to deliver a speech to foreign diplomats, as you compose your speech what should be your first consideration? - A. Audience - B. Appearance - C. Body Language - D. Words and Ideas - 18.
-The Philippines aims to produce globally competitive graduates.
+How can this best be done? - A. gauging the literary text by examining how the characters attempt to resolve the issues - B. identifying the theme and the author's purpose in writing the literature - C. preparing graphic organizers to identify the elements of literature - D. focusing on the characters' behaviors, moods, attitudes, and values - 17.
+In developing a persuasive composition, which of the following can be most helpful to the writer who aims to produce a well-written composition? - A. the references to guide in the discussion of the topic - B. the purpose of the composition - C. the writing process - D. the target audience - 18.
+If you were to deliver a speech to foreign diplomats, as you compose your speech what should be your first consideration? - A. Audience - B. Appearance - C. Body Language - D. Words and Ideas

+- 19. The Philippines aims to produce globally competitive graduates.
 That is one of the reasons why there is already a mandate from the Department of Education regarding the K-12 curriculum.
-If you were part of the academe, what could be the possible way to promote K-12? - A. Let people watch the video on what will happen on ASEAN 2015. - B. Post on billboards posters showing students who are exposed in collaborative work.

-- C. Create a committee that will orient and monitor students' activities and tracks to be offered. - D. Conduct a symposium for the parents and students give them a background on the possible opportunities for their children in the new curriculum. - 19.
-Coca-Cola Company is planning to have the first launching of the new "Cola Iced Drop" in Visayas region, as the marketing officer you were tasked to make an advertisement to convince people to patronize the new product.
-You will be working with Cebuanos and Waray in making the advertisement for you to understand them, what should be the first thing you need to learn? - A. Beliefs - B. Cuisines - C. Language - D. Working Habit - 20.
+If you were part of the academe, what could be the possible way to promote K-12? - A. Let people watch the video on what will happen on ASEAN 2015. - B. Post on billboards posters showing students who are exposed in collaborative work. - C. Create a committee that will orient and monitor students' activities and tracks to be offered. - D. Conduct a symposium for the parents and students give them a background on the possible opportunities for their children in the new curriculum. - 20.
 You are tasked to give a message in a youth summit with the theme: "Resolving conflicts within".
 Persuade audience the importance of confidence and courage in facing personal struggles.
 What do you need to remember as you give the conclusion of your speech? - A. Be professional.
 Avoid language abuse or derogatory speech. - B. Be sincere.
 Give a message that will leave a mark in the heart of your audience. - C. Be specific.
 Tell them what you really want to happen after they listen to your speech. - D. Be more confident in delivering your conclusion.
 Make sure that your audience will be convinced and satisfied.